 - To make the dressing mixture, use a pint sized jar with a plastic lid.
 Add all of your ingredients to the jar.
 Close the lid and shake well.
 Place this in the refrigerator until you are ready to mix the salad. shake it well before mixing it into the other ingredients.
 I personally think it tastes best to let the dressing sit and allow the flavors to blend for several hours before you mix up the salad.

 - On a large cutting board, cube the Mozzarella, Slice the remaining ingredients to your desired size.

 - Gather all the ingredients, shake the dressing, and mix them all together.
 Serve now or cover and refrigerate until you are ready to serve.
 Mix well before serving.

-This salad should keep in the fridge for several days if both covered and refrigerated properly.
+This salad should keep in the fridge for several days if both covered tightly and refrigerated properly.

 I like to serve this as a whole meal as it has all the food groups that we need.
 Just go a little heavier on the added veggies if you're doing so.

 Remember that the vinegar that you choose affects the taste of the salad more than anything in this recipe.
 If you make it and don't quite like it, try another vinegar.
 I prefer it with White Wine Vinegar and I have heard others prefer it with Balsamic... so play around with it and see what you prefer.
 Oh, and you can salt and pepper to taste...though I usually don't.

 Nutrition InformationYield 15 Serving Size 1

 Amount Per Serving Calories 301Total Fat 21gSaturated Fat 7gTrans Fat 0gUnsaturated Fat 13gCholesterol 54mgSodium 452mgCarbohydrates 10gFiber 1gSugar 2gProtein 16g